MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ns-gnssdriver-gnss_device_capability.md

 Must greater than or equal to MIN_BREADCRUMBS_SUPPORTED.

-### -field Unused[496]
+### -field Unused

+#### - RequireAgnssInjection

+Indicates whether the GNSS driver requires assistance data to be injected for faster TTFF.

+#### - Unused[496]

 Padding buffer.

 ## -remarks

 This is a list of individual capability support.
-The capability is represented either by a Boolean or by a well-defined enumeration of the specific attribute.</p>
+The capability is represented either by a Boolean or by a well-defined enumeration of the specific attribute.